 - Browned butter buttercream - Made with egg whites, granulated sugar, unsalted butter, and of course, brown butter, this homemade buttercream provides a rich and caramel-like flavor to every bite of cake!

 - Garnish - Decorate the banana cake with different layers of toppings and garnishes, like chopped pecans, walnuts, cacao nibs, and whole nuts.

 Step 1: Assemble the double-boiler.
 Bring a saucepan of water to a boil.
-Add the sugar and egg whites to the bowl of a standing mixer and set it on top of the saucepan.
+Add the sugar and egg whites to the large bowl of a standing mixer and set it on top of the saucepan.
 The bottom of the bowl should not be touching the water.

 Step 2: Whisk egg whites and sugar over the heat.
 Whisk the bowl of egg whites and sugar together over the hot water until the sugar dissolves and the mixture’s temperature reaches 165ºF.
 When it’s ready, return the bowl to your standing mixer.